Streptococcus agalactiae: Virulence

-Today it is considered that GBS pigment (granadaene) and hemolysin are identical or closely related molecules.
+Today, it is considered that GBS pigment (granadaene) and hemolysin are identical or closely related molecules.

 Sialic acid is a notable virulence factor in S. agalactiae despite being found normally in humans and many other animals.
 By expressing an unusually high amount of sialic acid on the bacterial cell surface, S. agalactiae can subvert the innate immune system, convincing leukocytes that the bacteria are human cells.

 GBS infection in newborns

-GBS colonization of the vagina usually does not cause problems in healthy women, nevertheless during pregnancy it can sometimes cause serious illness for the mother and the newborn.
-GBS is the leading cause of bacterial neonatal infection in the baby during gestation and after delivery with significant mortality rates in premature infants.
-GBS infections in the mother can cause chorioamnionitis (a severe infection of the placental tissues) infrequently, postpartum infections (after birth) and it had been related with prematurity and fetal death.
+GBS colonization of the vagina usually does not cause problems in healthy women; nevertheless, during pregnancy, it can sometimes cause serious illness for the mother and the newborn.
+GBS is the leading cause of bacterial neonatal infection in the baby during gestation and after delivery, with significant mortality rates in premature infants.

+GBS infections in the mother can cause chorioamnionitis (a severe infection of the placental tissues) infrequently, postpartum infections (after birth), and it had been related to prematurity and fetal death.

 GBS urinary tract infections (UTI) may also induce labor and cause premature delivery.

-In the western world, GBS (in the absence of effective prevention measures) is the major cause of several bacterial infections of the newborn neonatal infection sepsis, pneumonia, and meningitis, which can lead to death or long-term sequelae.
+In the Western world, GBS (in the absence of effective prevention measures) is the major cause of several bacterial infections of the newborn neonatal infection sepsis, pneumonia, and meningitis, which can lead to death or long-term sequelae.

 GBS neonatal infection typically originates in the lower reproductive tract of infected mothers.

 GBS infections in newborns are separated into two clinical syndromes, early-onset disease (EOD) and late-onset disease (LOD).

-EOD manifests from 0 to 7 living days in the newborn, most of the cases of EOD being apparent within 24h of birth.
-The most common clinical syndromes of EOD are sepsis without apparent focus, pneumonia, and less frequently meningitis.
+EOD manifests within 0 to 7 days in the newborn, with most cases apparent within 24 h of birth.

+The most common clinical syndromes of EOD are sepsis without apparent focus, pneumonia, and, less frequently, meningitis.
 EOD is acquired vertically (vertical transmission), through exposure of the fetus or the baby to GBS from the vagina of a colonized woman, either intrautero or during birth after rupture of membranes.
-Infants can be infected during passage through the birth canal, nevertheless newborns that acquire GBS through this route can become only colonized, and these colonized infants habitually do not develop EOD.
-Roughly 50% of newborns to GBS colonized mothers are also GBS colonized and (without prevention measures) 1–2% of these newborns will develop EOD.
+Infants can be infected during passage through the birth canal; nevertheless, newborns who acquire GBS through this route may only become colonized, and these colonized infants typically do not develop EOD.
+Roughly 50% of newborns to GBS colonized mothers are also GBS colonized, and (without prevention measures) 1–2% of these newborns will develop EOD.